umd-lib/umd-libraries-theme/README.md

 # UMD Libraries Theme

-UMD Libraries is a child theme based of the UMD Terp theme currently in development by the UMD Libraries.
+UMD Libraries is a child theme based of the UMD Terp theme.

 More information: